The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis

 \begin{proof} Using Young's inequality on equation \eqref{H deriv pert rev}, we have that, for every positive function $\eta=\eta(t)$,

 Taking $\eta(s)=(1+\gamma(s))/4\gamma(s)$, we obtain \eqref{perturbed bound rev}. \end{proof}

-Corollary \ref{coro 2} shows that, for stochastic sampling, it is possible to bound the KL divergence $H(\bar{p}_\tau|\tilde{p}_\tau)$ by a multiple of the score error plus the initial error, as has been observed in the literature (\cite{song2021maxlikelihood}, \cite{stoch_interp}).
-This is, in fact, a consequence of the entropy decay phenomenon for the SDE, which for the KL divergence $H(\tilde{p}|\bar{p})$ can be better quantified with the use of a log-Sobolev inequality, in the following generalization of Theorem \ref{teo 2}.
+Corollary \ref{coro 2} shows that, for stochastic sampling, it is possible to bound the KL divergence $H(\bar{p}_\tau|\tilde{p}_\tau)$ by a multiple of the score error plus the initial error, as has been observed in the literature \citep{song2021maxlikelihood, stoch_interp}.
+This is, in fact, a consequence of the divergence decay phenomenon for the SDE, which for $H(\tilde{p}|\bar{p})$ can be better quantified with the use of a log-Sobolev inequality, in the following generalization of Theorem \ref{teo 2}.